maldoinc/wireup/docs/pages/getting_started.md

 ### 2. Create the container

-The next step is to create a container and register the services we just defined.
+The next step is to create a container and register the dependencies we just defined.

 ```python title="container.py"
 import wireup